fkucukkara/apiVersioningPlayground/README.md

 - [OpenAPI Specification](https://swagger.io/specification/)
 - [REST API Design Guidelines](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design)

-## 🤝 Contributing

-Feel free to submit issues, fork the repository, and create pull requests for any improvements.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.